 It’s a bit unfortunate but VoiceOver can’t be used with iOS Simulator.
 In order to actually understand how different elements are treated by screen reading software, you will need to verify the actual outcome on iOS with a real device.

 Accessibility Scanner is a tool for checking the state of accessibility and it gives you suggestions for improvements.
 It needs to be downloaded on the test device from Google Play and then enabled from Settings > Accessibility.

 Provided suggestions contain very good arguments on what to improve and why.
-Usually the fixes for better accessibility are rather easy to implement.
+Usually, the fixes for better accessibility are rather easy to implement.
 So there’s no room for poor explanations why improvements should be delayed when accessibility is taken seriously.

 TalkBack is a Google screen reader included in most Android devices.
 It’s very similar to Apple’s VoiceOver by giving you spoken feedback from interacted elements.
 It can be activated from Settings > Accessibility > TalkBack.
 Please note that you may need Android Accessibility Suite from Google Play.

-The usage is that first tap activates the screen reader and second tap performs the actual action bound on the element.
+The usage is that the first tap activates the screen reader and the second tap performs the actual action bound on the element.
 And to be honest, TalkBack can get easily very annoying and the user experience is sometimes rather slow on the emulator.
-In addition at least on emulator, some of the actions can be unreachable.
+In addition at least on an emulator, some of the actions can be unreachable.
 This leads switching back and forth with TalkBack feature.

-In this part we covered most common tools that help developers to work with accessibility.
+In this part, we covered most common tools that help developers to work with accessibility.
 I’d personally say these tools are mature enough to be included in daily work and they serve well their purpose.